asztal/eos/README.md

 #### ConnectFunctions

 A string of three Ys or Ns.
-If not specified, NNN should be assumed[*]().
+If not specified, NNN should be assumed.

  * The first Y or N declares support for **SQLConnect**.
  * The second Y or N declare support for **SQLDriverConnect**.
  * The third Y or N declares support for **SQLBrowseConnect**.

-E.g. the Microsoft Access Text Driver does not support **SQLBrowseConnect**.
+E.g. the Microsoft Access Text Driver defined above does not support **SQLBrowseConnect**.

 #### FileUsage